unstoppablecarl/downsync/src/markdown/downsync-rules.md

   - **Force List**:         Detailed list of the type and quantity of Units/Pings in a Force.
   - **Reserve**:            A collection of a Force's Units/Pings not on the Battlefield.
   - **Controlling Player**: The Player controlling the Force and its Units/Pings.
-- **Unit**:                 A single detected unit represented by one or more models on a base of a given size.
+- **Unit**:                 A vehicle model on a base (small/medium/large) or multiple infantry bases (40mm) each with one or more infantry models on it.
 - **Ping**:                 Marker/base representing a sensor Signature indicating a hidden Unit.
 - **Controlling Force**:    The Force a Unit/Ping belongs to.
 - **Taskforce**:            A collection of Units/Pings acting together.